KATE SIEGEL, senior creative/wordsmith

 After getting my degree with distinction (their version of cum laude — I was actually in the top 12%) and moving to Atlanta,

-I tried going corporate as an administrative assistant at a small software
+I worked as an administrative assistant at a small software

 development company.
 Part of that job included creating several marketing